jorgeortizfuentes/scrabble-jorgeortizfuentes/README.md

 The Add (addition), Subt (subtraction), Mult (multiplication), Div (division), Or (disjunction), And (conjunction) trees have two leaves.
 On the other hand, the Negate tree has only one leaf.

-All trees can receive both other trees and Scrabbles cl.uchile.dcc.scrabble.types objects.
+All trees can receive both other trees and Scrabbles cl.uchile.dcc.scrabble.model objects.

 ### Variables